emhoracek/smooch/README.md

 Check out Smooch's [GitHub wiki](https://github.com/emhoracek/smooch/wiki) if you want to learn more about KiSS.

-`cel2pnm` is a tool for converting KiSS cells (the individual graphics) to pnm format (which is then simple to convert to lots of other formats).
+`cel2pnm` is a tool for converting KiSS cels (the individual graphics) to pnm format (which is then simple to convert to lots of other formats).
 It should work with all cel formats.